TinyRave/Libraries/README.md

 A collection of libraries available to TinyRave tracks.
 All libraries can be imported in either CoffeeScript and JavaScript tracks.

+Both adapter.js and stdlib.coffee are included in all tracks by default.
+Instruments, however, is not, so you'll need to add the importScripts() call shown below if you want to use it.

 ### adapter.js